 Easter can be a wonderfully evocative time, full of ritual and pageantry, incense and solemnity – and nowhere more so than in Andalucía in southern Spain.

-In Seville, Malaga, Granada, Antequera, thousands of locals and tourists fill every available spot on the pavement, in doorways, hanging out of windows – united from early afternoon.
+In Seville, Malaga, Granada, Antequera, thousands of locals and tourists travel for Semana Santa.
+They fill every available spot on the pavement, in doorways, hanging out of windows – united from early afternoon.
 Hundreds of men carry scenes depicting the Passion of Christ from one church to another in a hypnotic swaying march that can last for anything up to eight hours.

 Last year, my family and I witnessed this amazing event on Good Friday in Archidona, about 30 miles (50 km) north of Malaga, a typical Spanish town of hilly winding roads.